pajlads/DinkPlugin/README.md

 `%POINTS%` will be replaced with the number of points you earned from the combat achievement.

+`%TOTAL_POINTS%` will be replaced with the total points that have been earned across tasks.

 <details>
   <summary>JSON for Combat Achievement Notifications:</summary>